1. What is breast screening?

 If you’re 71 or over you will not be automatically sent an invitation for screening.

-However, you can continue to have breast screening every three years if you ask for it.
 Your GP surgery can put you in touch with your local breast screening clinic or you can look them up online.

 Your appointment will be at a breast screening unit